 Remember, the goal of mahjong is to have all of your tiles arranged into four sets and one pair.
 After getting a tile, you should arrange your tiles and attempt to incorporate your new tile into your hand.

 As discussed above, kong is a four-of-a-kind, which may be formed from a discarded tile.
 Related to kong is a concealed kong when you have four-of-a-kind that’s hidden in your own hand, which means that you drew it yourself and did not complete it using a discarded tile.
 In this case, because it’s concealed, the identity of the tile is valuable information and should not be displayed.
-But because it is a four-tile set, you must declare it and get a tile from the dead wall.
+But because it is a four-tile set, you must declare it and get a tile from the wall.
 Turn the outside tiles facedown to mark it as a concealed kong.

 Another related concept is open melded kong.
 Open melded kongs are generally locked in and cannot be changed.
 If you created a pung from a discarded tile, and later on, somebody throws the fourth matching tile, you will not be able to kong the discarded tile, because your pung was already open.
 However, there is a special exception: if it’s your turn and the tile that you draw from the wall happens to be the fourth matching tile, then you can add it to your completed pung.
 Declare the open melded kong and set the matching tile on top of the middle tile of the pung.
-Since this is now a four-tile meld, you must draw a replacement tile from the dead wall.
+Since this is now a four-tile meld, you must draw a replacement tile from the wall.

 Discarding a Tile